Meet some of our team

 Dr Margaret Jacobsohn

-Dr Margaret Jacobsohn, anthropologist, writer and award winning community conservation pioneer.
+Dr Margaret Jacobsohn, anthropologist, writer, Chair of the GOSCARs Panel of Judges and award winning community conservation pioneer.

 Kakuu Masuso, Etaambura Camp manager- Himba-born but better travelled than many.